altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 *The monk was on his back, sliding backwards*
 *Machete blows landed on his raised forearms*
 ~no one was focused on her~
-*She grabbed a book and threw it at the window: it shattered*.
-*She looked back at the creature wearing her childhood nightmare's skin, who turned those black pool eyes toward her* *She gulped*
+*She grabbed a book and threw it at the window: it shattered* *She looked back at the creature wearing her childhood nightmare's skin, who turned those black pool eyes toward her* *She gulped*
 *He started toward her: but was held back by that old man*